flutter/website/src/resources/inside-flutter.md

 will find them when looking for a solution to a problem.
-Adding a space to a row or column is easily done once one knows how, using the Expanded widget and a zero-sized SizedBox child, but discovering that pattern is unnecessary because searching for "space" will uncover the Spacer widget, which uses Expanded and SizedBox directly to achieve the effect.
+Adding a space to a row or column is easily done once one knows how, using the Expanded widget and a zero-sized SizedBox child, but discovering that pattern is unnecessary because searching for `space` will uncover the Spacer widget, which uses Expanded and SizedBox directly to achieve the effect.